zmrdltl/zmrdltl/README.md

 - 🌱 I’m currently learning ...
 Hongik Univ.
 4th grade
 - 👯 I’m looking to collaborate on ... naver, kakao, or other it companies
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about
-- 📫 How to reach me: ... blog : codecollector.tistory.com
+- 📫 How to reach me: blog - codecollector.tistory.com
-- 😄 Pronouns: ...
+- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
-- 🍖 My motto: endurance all day, 1 commit per day, complete what i said, respect team members, faith -->
+- 🍖 My motto: endurance all day, 1 commit per day, complete what i said, respect team members, faith with responsibility -->

 ### 😂trying to be good	###